rakib2067/Typescript/README.md

 - We do however change the fullName method

   - This is done using the `override` keyword
-  - The super keyword is again used here to carry on the implementation in the parent function
+  - The super keyword is again used here to carry on the implementation from the original method

 - The `override` keyword must be used in these cases, and the `noImplicitOverride` setting in tsconfig is useful to ensure this